getodk/docs/docs/central-install-digital-ocean.rst

 Using a Custom SSL Certificate
 ------------------------------

 Central uses Let's Encrypt SSL certificates to secure all communication.
-To use your own certs:
+To use custom certificates:

 #.
 Generate a ``fullchain.pem`` (``-out``) file which contains your certificate followed by any necessary intermediate certificate(s).
 #.
 Generate a ``privkey.pem`` (``-keyout``) file which contains the private key used to sign your certificate.